 Kosovo turned out to be one of the cheapest countries I’ve ever traveled to.
 Maybe not quite as cheap as Southeast Asia, but not too far off.
 They use the euro, but prices were still low.
 It was an interesting country to visit due to its recent past, and I highly recommend spending some time there if you get the chance.
 Here’s how much I spent traveling in Kosovo for four nights/five days.

-Total Kosovo Spending
+Total Kosovo travel expenses

 The totals are listed in US dollars and euros.